What is this?

 I also know a thing or two about helping students develop executive functioning skills, build confidence in themselves & reach their peak mental performance.

-There will be plenty of discussion around helping the student figure out who they are, what’s important to them, college & career paths and what the student needs to do to get where they want to go - and how to be ready for when that all inevitably changes as they grow up!
+There will be plenty of discussion around helping the student figure out who they want to be, what’s important to them, college & career paths and what the student needs to do to get where they want to go - and how to be ready for when that all inevitably changes as they grow up!

 Right now I’m open to holding sessions at your home, at my temporary office in the Westside Robotics workshop, at your favorite coffee shop or other community spot, or via video call.
 I’m working on getting an actual office in the West Lafayette area - and the more of you that are paying for sessions, the quicker that can happen!
 I’m also open to establishing offices in other locations if I have enough clients.